 Apple Varieties Identified by Apple Detectives

-I visited one of the roadside stands that locals told me sold directly from their own orchards, and it was there that I got an education I’ll never forget.
+I stopped at one of the roadside stands where my apple education began.
 It turns out apples have a history as varied and interesting as our own country’s past.

-In Julian, the first apple trees were brought to the area shortly after gold was discovered in the 1870s.
-My apple source, the woman who runs the roadside stand where I stopped, told me there are numerous varieties of apples.
+In Julian, the first apple trees were brought to the area in the 1870s shortly after gold was discovered.
+My apple source, the woman who runs the roadside stand where I stopped, introduced me to numerous varieties of apples.
 What we see in the groceries is a weak sampling of what is available.
 Because I was taking home gift apples to “foodies,” she suggested I take a variety.
-Then when I hadn’t varied my selection enough, she personally chose about 8-10 apples that I needed to take—and put them in my bag at no charge.
+Then when I hadn’t varied my selection enough, she personally chose about 8-10 extra apples I needed to take—and put them in my bag at no charge.

 Apples of the Past Have Stories to Tell

-Problems in growing a variety of apples arose with the trend toward bigger farms that shipped foods further to marketplaces.
-Agricultural extension programs began to encourage growth of the types of fruits that could grow quickly and ship easily.
-As a result, today our groceries tend to carry only four or five varieties of apples.
+Today the apples chosen by major growers re the types of apples that grow quickly and ship easily without bruising. s a result, today our groceries tend to carry only four or five varieties of apples.

 Worried about Heritage

-And if you ever visit a farmstand or a green market and come across a Rolfe, a Wolf River, a Yellow Bellflower, a Rhode Island Greening, a Blue Pearmin, a Fletcher Sweet, or a Sweet Tango, you’ll know the apple detectives have been at work.
+And if you ever visit a farmstand or a green market and come across a Rolfe, a Wolf River, a Yellow Bellflower, a Rhode Island Greening, a Blue Pearmin, a Fletcher Sweet, or a Sweet Tango, you’ll know an apple detective has preceded you.

 Share with Others!